openlawlibrary/taf/docs/tuf-specification.md

 We might also at one point need to reference commits from authentication repository of another Publishing Entity.
 These commits would also be stored as content of target files, located inside the `targets/authentication` directory.
-So, a path referrencing an external repository could be: `authentication/dcmayorsoffice`.
+So, a path referencing an external repository could be: `authentication/dcmayorsoffice`.

 In addition to the listed targets, there can be other target files, storing additional information needed for validation of the repositories.